 Young Scholars Program March deadline Students conduct research in engineering laboratories at Northeastern University.
-A one-month summer program open to current sophomores and juniors.
+A one-month summer program open to current juniors.

 Project SMART at University of New Hampshire Summer research institute for current sophomores and juniors.
 Students choose one of three areas to study: biotechnology and nanotechnology, space science, or marine and environmental science.